Ayesha Omar: Personal life

 In December 2015, Ayesha Omar and her co-star Azfar Rehman met with a road accident.
 The actors were reportedly travelling from Karachi to Hyderabad when the accident occurred.
 According to a source, another vehicle collided into their car, causing the car to swerve off the road and fall into a ditch.
-After recovering from injury, Omar told media: My entire life flashed in front of my eyes as I held onto my seat waiting to be hit by a truck.
+After recovering from her injuries, Omar said: "My entire life flashed in front of my eyes as I held onto my seat waiting to be hit by a truck."

-In a 2020 interview with Ahsan Khan on his show Bol Nights with Ahsan Khan, Omar revealed that she has also been a victim of sexual harassment, stating: I have been through harassment in my career and life, so I understand how it feels.
+In a 2020 interview with Ahsan Khan on his show Bol Nights with Ahsan Khan, Omar revealed that she has also been a victim of sexual harassment, stating: "I have been through harassment in my career and life, so I understand how it feels.
 I don’t have the courage to talk about it yet, maybe someday I will.
-But I can totally relate with everyone who has been through it.
+But I can totally relate with everyone who has been through it."

+She remains friends with her former boyfriend Sikander Rizvi.